proabhishek/Flexbox-easy/README.md

 ## Section7

+Ignore it for now(do it after u know javascript)

 Make few reviews:
 eg: Quotes Slideshow

 ![7.png](7.png)

 ## Section8

+Ignore it for now(do it after u know javascript)

 Accordion(will require javascript)
 When you open one accordion others will get closed if they are open.